 Once again, effective pest control precautions must be in place to prevent rodent infestations causing lasting damage to any stored products a farm holds.

 Rodents are the biggest problem.
 Rats and mice are known to cause huge damage to farm buildings and equipment.
 These animals have incisor teeth that continue to grow at a rate of about five inches a year throughout their whole lifespans and need to be worn down by gnawing.
 As such, both rats and mice will gnaw at wood, concrete, metals and even electrical wiring and cables, posing a fire hazard and causing untold and expensive damage to machinery, equipment and vehicles.

-There is also a knock-on effect in terms of production.
+There can be a knock-on effect in terms of production.
 When rats and mice leave machines broken, not only do costs begin to mount up for repairs and replacements, but productivity can also be put on hold until the equipment is restored.
 This can have a serious impact on a business’ ability to generate revenue.

 Safeguard Pest Control